The Alchemy Of Air

 The air we breathe is tied to history, and not just human history, but also Earth’s geologic past.
 Science writer Sam Kean joins Ira to discuss the fascinating story of these gases in his new book, “Caesar’s Last Breath: Decoding the Secrets of the Air Around Us.”

 Sam Kean is a science writer.
-He’s the author of Caesar’s Last Breath (Little, Brown & Company, 2017).
+He’s the author of The Bastard Brigade and Caesar’s Last Breath.
 He’s based in Washington, D.C.

 IRA FLATOW: Next up, take a deep breath.